tjizep/libspaces/docs/EXAMPLES.md

 See the [jason path](../src/examples/cities/cities.lua) example for querying a simple graph of a bookstore

+**NAVIGABLE SMALL WORLDS SEMANTIC SEARCH**

+A graph with the small world property is created to index multi dimensional data (glove vectors) and use it to perform a semantic and levenshtein [search](../src/examples/search/search.lua).

 **BENCHMARK**

 A simple [benchmark](../src/examples/benchmark/benchmark.lua) showing random reads and writes using spaces as a key/value store emulation.
 Its still quite a bit faster than most real key value stores.